e2xen/AttendanceTracker/README.md

-This Android application allows users to track attendance at different kind of events using QR code scanning.\n
+This Android application allows users to track attendance at different kind of events using QR code scanning.
-Frontend: Java Android\n
+Frontend: Java Android.
-Backend: Google Firebase
+Backend: Google Firebase.